 During the course of recording and playing back the analog audio signal, the signal is sampled in time, quantized in amplitude, and reconstructed in a piecewise constant manner.
 As you will learn in 6.003, this process introduces undesirable high-frequency components into the signal.
 To minimize the perceived impact of these components, the signal is filtered by a low-pass filter after it is reconstructed by the digital-to-analog converter.
-Finally, the signal is amplified by a power amplifier which in turn drives a speaker.
-In Lab #4, you will use a piezo-electric speaker, which does not require much power.
-In this case, the final power-amplifier stage is not strictly necessary.
-Nonetheless, the stage is included here, and is used to implement volume control.
+Finally, the signal is fed into a volume control stage, which in turn drives a speaker.

 In the course of this homework assignment you will analyze and design four of the functional blocks shown in Figure 1.
-These blocks are the clock, the digital-to-analog converter, the low-pass filter and the power amplifier.
-In Lab #4, you will construct these blocks and verify that they perform as desired.
-Then, you will combine them with the counter, the read-only memory and the speaker to construct and demonstrate the entire audio play-back system.
+These blocks are the clock, the digital-to-analog converter, the low-pass filter, and the volume control.
+In Lab #2, you will construct these blocks and verify that they perform as desired.
+Then, you will combine them with the counter, the read-only memory, and the speaker to construct and demonstrate the entire audio play-back system.
 Since you will construct the system from the components in your 6.002 lab kit, your design of the blocks must account for the fact that the available components are limited.